+Market Risk/Investment Risk

+This is the risk to a Company's financial condition resulting from adverse movements in the level or volatility of market prices.
+The Company has a structured process and basis for measuring and calculating the probability of loss and possible impact on the Company's capital resources caused by adverse changes in the price of stocks/ shares, property, exchange rates and other relevant market The Company has conditions. established investment limits in its operational guidelines and policy of

+Credit Risk

+This is the risk that counterparty will default on payment or fail to perform any obligation to the Company.
+The Company has a system for conducting due diligence on the creditworthiness of any party to which it has credit exposure.
+The Company does not ordinarily grant credit facilities to third parties in the course of its business but could have low credit risk associated with redeeming of credit notes by Insurance Brokers following "No Premium No Cover" by NAICOM.

+Operational Risk

-Market Risk/Investment Risk Credit Risk Operational Risk This is the risk to a Company's This is the risk that counterparty This is the risk of loss from financial condition resulting from will default on payment or fail to inadequate or failed internal adverse movements in the level or perform any obligation to the processes, people and systems or volatility of market prices.
-The Company.
-The Company has a from external events which arises Company has a structured process system for conducting due diligence from the potential that inadequate and basis for measuring and on the creditworthiness of any party information systems, operational calculating the probability of loss to which it has credit exposure.
-The problems, breaches in internal and possible impact on the Company does not ordinarily grant controls, fraud, or unforeseen Company's capital resources caused credit facilities to third parties in disasters will result in unexpected by adverse changes in the price of the course of its business but could losses.
-The Company has policies stock and shares, property, have low credit risk associated with that cover the risk that may arise exchange rates and other relevant redeeming of credit notes by from people, systems and internal market conditions.
-The Company Insurance Brokers following "No process failures.
-The policies has established investment limits in Premium No Cover" by NAICOM. include staff recruitment, training, its operational guidelines and policy retention plans, succession plans, of assets diversification in line with Our placements in banks is also remuneration and welfare benefits, NAICOM regulations to prevent over- determined by the rating (strength) designing standard operating concentration and overexposure to of the bank and consider NAICOM procedure and policies, driving any particular market. compliance culture, process guideline on the limit of exposure to a single bank. automation, Information Technology (IT) support systems, data integrity, IT systems access controls, etc. Liquidity Risk Liquidity risk exists when there is insufficient cash flow to meet the Company's operational and financial obligations and is usually associated with the inability to liquidate assets or obtain funding from external sources to pay claims and other liabilities when due.
-The Company manages its liquidity risk through appropriate assets and liability management strategies through the Investment Committee.
-Monthly reports and review of liquidity gaps are conducted to assess the level of liquidity risk.
-Reinsurance Risk This is the risk of inadequate reinsurance cover to mitigate underwriting risk.
-It usually occurs when there is the insolvency of a reinsurer, discovery of exposures without current reinsurance coverage, or exhaustion of reinsurance covers through multiple losses.
-The Company has documented reinsurance policies for adequate reinsurance arrangements and treaties for all categories of insurance business transacted.
-The policies include the process for Reinsurer selection, monitoring, claims recovery, etc. Underwriting Risk Underwriting is the process by which an insurer determines the conditions necessary and suitable to accept insurance risk.
+This is the risk of loss from inadequate or failed internal processes, people and systems or from external events which arises from the potential that inadequate information systems, operational problems, breaches in internal controls, fraud, or unforeseen disasters will result in unexpected losses.
+The company has policies that cover the risk that may arise from people, systems and internal process failures.
+The policies include staff recruitment, training, retention plans, succession plans, assets diversification in line with NAICOM regulations to prevent over-concentration and overexposure to any particular market.

+Our placements in banks are also determined by the rating (strength) of the bank and consider NAICOM guideline on the limit of exposure to a single bank.

+remuneration and welfare benefits, designing standard operating procedure and policies, driving compliance culture, process automation, Information Technology (IT) support systems, data integrity, IT systems access controls, cloud storage of data etc.

+Liquidity Risk

+Liquidity risk exists when there is insufficient cash flow to meet the Company's operational and financial obligations and is usually associated with the inability to liquidate assets or obtain funding from external sources to pay claims and other liabilities when due.
+The company manages its liquidity risk through appropriate assets and liability management strategies through the Investment Committee.
+Monthly reports and reviews of liquidity gaps are conducted to assess the level of liquidity risk.

+Reinsurance Risk

+This is the risk of inadequate reinsurance cover to mitigate underwriting risk.
+It usually occurs when there is the insolvency of a reinsurer, discovery of exposures without current reinsurance coverage. exhaustion reinsurance covers through multiple The company losses. documented reinsurance policies for adequate reinsurance arrangements and treaties for all categories of insurance business transacted.
+The policies include the process for Reinsurer selection, monitoring, claims recovery, etc.

+Underwriting Risk

+Underwriting is the process by which insurer determines conditions necessary and suitable to accept insurance risk.
 The risk crystallizes when there are severe and frequent claims against the Company's projected capacity.
-The Company has embedded internal control processes to guide its insurance business against the risk of unexpected losses and capital erosion.
-There is a well-documented underwriting policy and procedures which are enforced throughout the organisation.
+The company has embedded internal control processes to guide its insurance business against the risk of unexpected losses and capital erosion.
+There is a well-documented underwriting policy and procedures which are enforced throughout the organization.